dimag0g/nios_duino/README.md

 ---------------

-NIOSDuino is an adaptation of Arduino core libraries which run on a system built with QSys tool (formely SoPC Builder) from Quartus Prime.
+NIOSDuino is an adaptation of Arduino core libraries which run on a system built with Qsys tool (formely SoPC Builder) from Quartus Prime.
 This enables Arduino code to be reused on Intel (formely Altera) FPGA development boards and the Arduino hardware modules (or shields) to be used with FPGA boards.
-Currently, Arduino modules with UART, I2C SPI and plain diginal IO are supported.

-What is *not* implemented:
- - PWM support (aka `AnalogWrite()`) is a work in progress
- - Internal EEPROM is currently simulated with an on-chip RAM block

 Getting started
 ---------------